 - Log on to the AnalyticDB for PostgreSQL console.

 In the left-side navigation pane, click Security Controls.
 The Security Controls page appears.

 psql -h yourgpdbaddress.gpdb.rds.aliyuncs.com -p 3432 -d postgres -U gpdbaccount

-- -p: specifies the port number.
+- -p: the port used to connect to the database.